drippypop/Roblox2Bopimo/README.md

+# this is VERY VERY outdated and no longer maintained, if you use this expect it to not work

 # Roblox2Bopimo

 **Roblox2Bopimo** is a tool that helps convert Roblox `.rbxlx` files into a format that works with Bopimo.
 It takes Roblox levels and turns them into BOPJSON, so you can use them in Bopimo.